Hi, I’m Paul Howson the author of this website.

 The study of Yoga became a life-long interest and had a significant influence on my career choices.

-Along with many others, I have also been a contributor to the establishment and growth of the innovative School of Total Education, a Prep to Year 12 school in Warwick, Queensland.
+Along with many others, I was also a contributor to the establishment and growth of the innovative School of Total Education, a Prep to Year 12 school in Warwick, Queensland.